lettucecfd/lettuce/README.rst

 Credits
 -------
-We use the following third-party packages
+We use the following third-party packages:

 * pytorch
 * numpy
 * pytest